lohvht-zz/js-from-scratch/Writeup.md

 	eslint-plugin-flowtype - ESLint plugin to lint Flow annotations
 Husky: Git hooks, runs test on precommit and push
-    if pushing right after commit, can type "git push --no-verify"
+    if pushing right after commit, can type "git push --no-verify" Express compression - Express Middleware to activate Gzip compression on server Nodemon - Used on dev mode, automatically restarts node server when file changes in watched directory PM2 - Used in Production!
+Process manager for node, keeps process alive in production, features to manage and monitor rimraf - Used for production! package to delete files, cross platform support cross-env - cross-environment syntax to make passing in variables the same from Windows and *nix systems

+# Tests
+To write a test file, save the files as <fileName>.test.js

 Flow suppress comment ==> //flow-disable-next-line
 Add flow annotation ==> // @flow
 ESLint allow comments ==> /* eslint-disable no-console */

+# END NOTE
+- Added something to ignore warnings for eslint-plugin-jsx-a11y as there might be a bug with the dependency for Flow in .flowconfig
+    - Exact like would be under the [ignore]